-Allergies & Your Pillow: Fast Facts
+Allergies and Your Pillow: Fast Facts

-- 1 in 4 people know that pillows should be replaced every two years, but wait longer to replace them.
+- 1 in 4 people know that pillows should be replaced every two years but wait longer to replace them.

 - 1 in 5 people have never washed their pillow

-Mattress Firm recently conducted a survey asking 1,000 people about their pillow habits and their allergy issues.
+Mattress Firm conducted a survey in 2018 asking 1,000 people about their pillow habits and their allergy issues.
 The survey suggests that while almost 90% of people wash their sheets one to three times per month, 20% have never washed their pillows, and nearly 45% only wash their pillows once a year.

 Unfortunately, this means that most of us are sleeping on pillows that are no longer fluffy, and are full of dust mites, sweat, dead skin and other allergens.
-If you are like 80% of respondents who indicated that they struggle with allergies, experts recommend that you purchase dust mite-proof sheets and pillow covers, and make sure to wash your pillow every three to six months in hot water with liquid detergent.
-If you have a memory foam pillow, this advice doesn’t apply to you since memory foam pillows are antimicrobial and don’t need to be washed.
-But if you are using a pillow that is not memory foam, you should make sure to wash it regularly.
+If you are like 80% of respondents who indicated that they struggle with allergies, experts recommend that you purchase dust mite-proof sheets and allergen pillow covers, and make sure to wash your pillow every three to six months in hot water with liquid detergent.

+Simple steps like regularly washing your bedding and pillows and investing in allergen pillow covers can help keep the allergens from invading your bedroom.
 By making this a healthy sleep habit, you will keep dust mites out of your pillow, and eliminate the allergens that cause you to wake up with nasal congestion and itchy eyes.
 This simple fix can greatly improve your sleep environment, help to improve your overall well-being, and allow you to more fully enjoy those essential eight hours of sleep.